Sunset Boulevard (musical): Original West End production

 The original West End production, directed by Trevor Nunn and choreographed by Bob Avian, with costumes by Anthony Powell, opened on 12 July 1993 at the Adelphi Theatre.
-The cast featured Patti LuPone as Norma Desmond, Kevin Anderson as Joe Gillis, Meredith Braun as Betty Schaefer, and Daniel Benzali as Max.
+The cast featured Patti LuPone as Norma Desmond, Kevin Anderson as Joe Gillis, Meredith Braun as Betty Schaefer, and Daniel Benzali as Max von Mayerling.
 Billy Wilder and his wife Audrey Young were joined by Nancy Olson, who had played Betty in the original film, at the opening night performance.
 Wilder said, "The best thing they did was leave the script alone", and praised LuPone.
 Reviews were mixed, according to the Associated Press (AP) review summary, quoting the AP critic, Michael Kuchwara: "Some reviewers felt Lloyd Webber took the sting out of a cynical tale.
 Wilder's bitter brew has been diluted. ...
 When LuPone is off stage, the show sags.'"
 Frank Rich wrote in The New York Times:

 Much of the film's plot, dialogue and horror-movie mood are preserved, not to mention clips used to illustrate those sequences in which [Norma and Joe] travel by car.
 [Black and Hampton] smartly tailor their jokes to the original screenplay's style. ...
 Lloyd Webber gets into the Wilder swing ... with joltingly angry diatribes about Hollywood, part exposition-packed recitative and part song, in which the surprisingly dark, jazz-accented music, the most interesting I've yet encountered from this composer, meshes perfectly with the cynical lyrics.
 Anderson makes the sardonic Wilder voice an almost physical presence in Sunset Boulevard, but he is too often drowned out by both LuPone's Broadway belt and mechanical efforts of Lloyd Webber and his director, Trevor Nunn, to stamp the proven formulas of Phantom and Les Miz on even an intimate tale. ...
 [T]he mammoth set advances like a glacier toward the audience or retreats, or, most dramatically, rises partly up into the flies, actors in tow.

-The show closed for three weeks, re-opening on 19 April 1994, revamped to follow the Los Angeles production, with a second official "opening".
+The show closed for three weeks, re-opening on 19 April 1994, revamped to follow the Los Angeles production.
 It had a new song, "Every Movie's a Circus", a new set, and new stars, Betty Buckley and John Barrowman.
 Anita Louise Combe took the role of Betty and repeated the role in the original Canadian production the following year.
 Michael Bauer, who had originally played DeMille, played Max until the end of the London run and then on the UK tour and in the BBC concert.
 Buckley and the production garnered improved reviews.
 Elaine Paige, who had filled in when Buckley was ill in 1994, took over the part in May 1995.
 Petula Clark replaced Paige in September/October 1995 and again from January 1996.
 The last new actress to play Norma in London was Rita Moreno.
 Alexander Hanson took over Joe in 1995.
 Graham Bickley played Joe for the final year of the run.
 The show closed on 5 April 1997 after 1,530 performances.